 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the rules of the Jersey Financial Services Commission and the listing rules of the relevant exchanges, and we considered the extent to which noncompliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies (Jersey) Law 1991.
+We also considered those laws and regulations that have a direct impact on the financial statements such as Companies (Jersey) Law 1991.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to inappropriate journal entries and management bias through the manipulation of the valuation of financial instruments held at fair value.
 Audit procedures performed by the engagement team included:

-- Discussions with management and those charged with governance in relation to known or suspected instances of non-compliance with laws and regulations and fraud; - Evaluating and testing of the operating effectiveness of management's controls designed to prevent and detect fraud in financial reporting; - Assessing matters reported on the company's whistleblowing helpline and the results of management's investigation of such matters; - Identifying and testing journal entries, in particular any journal entries posted by senior management; - Challenging assumptions and judgments made by management in their significant accounting estimates, in particular in relation to the valuation of financial assets and liabilities held at fair value; and - Incorporating unpredictability into the nature, timing and/or extent of our testing.
+- Discussions with management, including Internal Audit, and those charged with governance in relation to known or suspected instances of non-compliance with laws and regulations and fraud; - Evaluating and testing of the operating effectiveness of management's controls designed to prevent and detect fraud in financial reporting; - Assessing matters reported on the company's whistleblowing helpline and the results of management's investigation of such matters; - Identifying and testing journal entries, in particular any journal entries posted by senior management; - Testing information security controls relating to system access and change management;